 In May 2017, the San Francisco Department of Public Health (SFDPH) Behavioral Health Services (BHS) completed the 2017-2022 Five-Year Workforce Development Strategic Plan (the Plan) to outline a process for the department to achieve their workforce development and retention goals.
 Prompting the development of this Plan was the identification of competing priorities and overlapping initiatives, along with the need to target limited resources within San Francisco Department of Public Health (SFDPH) Behavioral Health Services (BHS).
 The Plan was created through a collaborative and iterative process by the BHS Workforce Development Team in partnership with Learning for Action, an independent consulting firm.
-Plan development data collection and analysis, and focus groups.
+Plan development activities included steering committee meetings, stakeholder interviews, workforce and consumer data collection and analysis, and focus groups.
 The Plan has been used since its development to guide workforce development decision making.